Bicycling in Denmark

 Road, Street, Boulevard.
 In Denmark, is bicycling just a fad or hobby, or is it a part of everyday life?

 Bridge, Overpass.
 Only children and poor people ride bicycles.
-Businessmen, professionals and rich people only drive cars.
+Businessmen, professionals, and the rich only drive cars.
 Is this true or false?
 Do Danes use bicycles only for recreation?

 Tunnel.
 Do Danes only ride bikes in summer, in warm sunny weather, and on weekends and holidays?

 City Center, Downtown.
-Is bicycle riding good for people, society and the environment?
+Is bicycle riding good, bad, both, neither for people, society, and the environment?
 What are the advantages of riding a bicycle?
-What are the benefits or pros of riding bicycles?
+What are the benefits of riding bicycles?

 Plaza, City Square.
-The city of Copenhagen (the city government) has been involved in bicycle riding.
+The city of Copenhagen (the city government) has been promoting car ownership and driving.
 Is this right or wrong?
-Does it promote bicycle riding?

 Municipality, Bureau, Ministry.
 Do people have to buy and own their own bicycles to ride a bike in Copenhagen?